melezhik/bailador-docker-sparrowdo/README.md

 # Description

 This is the project to build docker image with the latest source code of Bailador and simple test application.
-Docker file contains a few instruction, the main logic is hidden in sparrowfile.
+Docker file contains a few instructions, the main logic is hidden in sparrowfile.

 I use sparrowdo to build docker images.